-When Do You Qualify for Quantum Meruit Recovery of Contract Claims Against the Federal Government?
+When Do You Qualify for Quantum Meruit Claims Damages Recovery in Federal Government Contract Claims Against the Federal Government?
 If you have a written contract, this can be a tricky undertaking.

 Filing quantum meruit claims against the federal government can be confusing to businesses and individuals.
 Understanding what quantum meruit damages are available to you under contract claims against the federal government is important.
 Quantum meruit claims recovery is available in limited circumstances.

 The Doctrine of Quantum Meruit in contract law, which means “as much as he is merited,” permits the contractor to be compensated under an implied-in-fact contract when the contractor confers a benefit to the government in the course of performing a government contract that is subsequently declared invalid.
 N.H.
 Flight Procurement, LLC v.
 United States (2014).

 Even if the contract is not enforceable against the federal government, the contractor should still be paid for the goods and services rendered and accepted.
 This also applies to quantum meruit construction cases.

 Federal Contract Quantum Meruit Claims may be available under the following situations: